puyacodes/pdcsc/README.md

 ## Using `pdcsc` in `gitlab CI/CD pipeline`

-In `GitLab`, we can create a custom CI/CD pipeline, and use `pdcsc` in it with `-rop` argument to ensure our database is updated automatically whenever a feature branche is merged.
+In `GitLab`, we can create a custom CI/CD pipeline, and use `pdcsc` in it with `pipeline` argument to ensure our database is updated automatically whenever a feature branche is merged.

 Here is a sample gitlab pipeline: